-The fund financial statements provide information about the District's funds, including the fiduciary funds and blended component unit.
-Separate statements for each fund category - governmental, proprietary, and fiduciary - are presented.
+The fund financial statements provide information about the District's funds, including the blended component unit.
+Separate statements for each fund category - governmental and proprietary - are presented.
 The emphasis of fund financial statements is on major governmental funds, each displayed in a separate column.
-All remaining governmental are aggregated and reported as nonmajor funds.
+All remaining governmental funds are aggregated and reported as nonmajor funds.